Executive Summary

 The 5-Year Thesis

-- 2. Infrastructure unlock: Metro Phase 2 (approval expected 2026), ORR extensions, and the RGIA–HITEC City elevated corridor will open new residential corridors that are currently priced as peripheral.
+Infrastructure unlock: Metro Phase 2, ORR extensions, and the RGIA–HITEC City elevated corridor will open new residential corridors currently priced as peripheral.

-- 3. Supply discipline: RERA and land acquisition constraints mean Hyderabad will not see the oversupply that has suppressed returns in NCR and Bengaluru outer rings.
-Absorption will keep pace with launches.
+Supply discipline: RERA and land acquisition constraints mean Hyderabad will not see the oversupply that suppressed returns in NCR and Bengaluru outer rings.

 Appreciation Forecasts by Corridor

 Base case assumes no recession, metro approvals on schedule, stable employment growth.
-All figures are compound annual growth rates (CAGR).
+All figures are CAGR.

 Infrastructure Catalysts